BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 251-300.md

 You will of course fall from that view, and you certainly won’t even do it right the first time.
-But, if you know that’s what you’re supposed to do, i.e not try to remove the *sense of self*, but simply set up the correct way of attending to it, by way of *yoniso* of that attention, (Peripherally knowing it concurrently with that which is being attended.) then you stand a chance for that view to take root.
+But, if you know that’s what you’re supposed to do, i.e not try to remove the *sense of self*, but simply set up the correct way of attending to it, by way of
+<span lang="pi">*yoniso*</span> of that attention, (Peripherally knowing
+it concurrently with that which is being attended.) then you stand a chance for that view to take root.

 You can presently recollect your *sense of self* now as we speak.
 It doesn’t matter whether it’s exemplified through a clear thought or